Student Involvement Staff

-As the Director of Student Life, Denise Bentley-Drobish supervises the daily operations of the Office of Student Life, clubs and organizations, the New Student Orientation Program, Programs Council and is the primary adviser to the Student Government Association.
+As the Director of Student Involvement, Denise Bentley-Drobish supervises the daily operations of the Office of Student Involvement, clubs and organizations, the New Student Orientation Program, Programs Council and is the primary adviser to the Student Government Association.
 Denise earned her bachelor's degree in sociology from Southern Connecticut State University.

-Eric LaCharity joined the Office of Student Life in September of 2007 after spending his first year as an administrator in the Office of Judicial Affairs.
-As the Assistant Director, Eric assists coordinates the club sports program, intramurals program, oversees the Club and Organization Resource Room, manages the Office of Student Life website, and helps supervise the daily operations of the office.
+Eric LaCharity joined the Office of Student Involvement in September of 2007 after spending his first year as an administrator in the Office of Judicial Affairs.
+As the Interim Associate Director, Eric coordinates the Greek Life program, oversees Programs Council, manages the Office of Student Involvement website, and helps supervise the daily operations of the office.
 In the fall of 2009, Eric became the Director of the new Office of Campus Recreation.
 Eric holds a bachelor's degree in communication/video production and a master's degree in recreation and leisure studies.

-Charlene Stack has worked at Southern Connecticut State University since 1999 as Secretary in the Office of Student Life.
+Charlene Cammarasana has worked at Southern Connecticut State University since 1999 as secretary in the Office of Student Involvement.
 Charlene assists club and organization members and advisers in all of their endeavors.
 She is responsible for managing the student staff and provides administrative support for the director and assistant director.
 Charlene earned her bachelor's degree in communication in May 2007.

 Joey is a recent graduate of Southern Connecticut State University, and earned his Bachelors Degree in Recreation and Leisure Studies with a concentration in Community Recreation and Youth Development in May 2015.
 As an undergraduate at the University, Joey worked with The Office of Residence Life as a Resident Advisor and Desk Attendant and also very closely with the Residence Hall Association and Hall Councils.
 He also has worked at the Woodruff Family YMCA in Milford in numerous capacities.